-Owning fixed income investments -- bonds -- can be much more complicated than simply buying a bond directly from the issuer and holding it until its maturity.
+Owning fixed income investments such as bonds can be much more complicated than simply buying directly from the issuer and holding until maturity.
 Through the secondary market, you can also buy and sell bonds in ways that support many different investing strategies.
-Buying a basket of bonds with a method called a butterfly allows you to speculate on certain changes in the relationship between the returns of short-term and long-term bonds.
+Buying a basket of bonds with a method called a butterfly, allows you to speculate on certain changes in the relationship between the returns of short-term and long-term bonds.

 A yield curve is a graph that shows the differing rates of returns on a set of bonds that are similar but have different maturities.
 Typically, the longer it is until the bond matures, the higher its return will be.
 This usually creates a yield curve that has an upward trajectory.
 One of the most commonly tracked yield curves is that of U.S. Treasury notes, bills and bonds.